wp-plugins/cpt-bootstrap-carousel/readme.txt

 If you'd like to contribute to this plugin, you can find it [hosted on GitHub](https://github.com/tallphil/cpt-bootstrap-carousel).

 = Shortcode Options =
-You can specify how long the carousel pauses for, and whether to display captions and the controls using optional shortcode attributes.
-Most of these can be used in combination.
+As of version 1.5, nearly all of these options can be set in the CPT Bootstrap Carousel Settings page.
+However, if you'd like different settings for different carousels, you can override these by using shortcode options...

 * `interval` _(default 5000)_
     * Length of time for the caption to pause on each image.
 Time in milliseconds.